cloud-worm/mngr/README.md

 ### How do you use `mngr`?

-`mngr` does not work like a usual C++ library.
-Instead, you must add `mngr/mngr.hpp` (a self-contained header file) within a project of yours and include it locally.
+`mngr` is a single-header library, so you must not install it; instead, you must add `mngr/mngr.hpp` (a self-contained header file) within a project of yours and include it locally.

 1. Start by donwloading this repository as .zip, or run
 ```bash